tuftsdatalab/tuftsWorkshops/docs/2024_workshops/2024_bioinformatics201/03_run_bioinformatics_on_HPC.md

 ![ensembl](images/ensembl.png)

-- Choose the file you would like to download
+- Choose the file you would like to download: FASTA, GTF or GFF3, ...
-  - FASTA
-  - GTF or GFF3
-  - Others
 - Always keep an eye on the genome build. `GRCh38` is the latest for human genome.